 traditions and schools of thought fresh and alive. ~ HDJ ***** |

-All these images & text are legally copyrighted & were registered with the U.S. Library of Congress Office of Copyright in 2004 by the author, Howard David Johnson All rights reserved worldwide.
+All these images & text are legally copyrighted & were registered with the U.S. Library of Congress Office of Copyright by the author, Howard David Johnson All rights reserved worldwide.
 Permission for many legal non-commercial uses is freely available by simply contacting the author or visiting www.howarddavidjohnson.com/permission.htm

 Don't miss the World's Great Religions and the Seven Wonders of the ancient world Educational Art Galleries